Tension Boils Over on Fox News’ “The Five” as Greg Gutfeld and Jessica Tarlov Clash in On-Air Confrontation

 “Maybe if your party spent more time on economics and less on hurt feelings, you wouldn’t be ten points underwater.”

-Tarlov, a seasoned political strategist and policy analyst, has increasingly voiced concern that the show’s tone had become “performative and dismissive”, especially regarding complex social issues.
+Tarlov, a political strategist and policy analyst, has reportedly expressed frustration with the show’s tone, which she feels has become increasingly dismissive of complex social issues.

-The conversation veered sharply when Gutfeld made a remark implying that “Democrats invent crises to stay relevant.”
+The conversation took a sharp turn when Gutfeld made a remark implying that “Democrats invent crises to stay relevant.”
+Tarlov, visibly upset, responded:

 “You don’t get to shout me down every time I speak.
 I come here to debate, not to be bullied.”